ant1k9/knowledge-map/lib/tools/sync/restic.md

 [restic](https://github.com/restic/restic)

-*Description*: Fast, secure, efficient backup program
+*Description*: restic is a backup program that is fast, efficient and secure.
+It supports the three major operating systems (Linux, macOS, Windows) and a few smaller ones (FreeBSD, OpenBSD).

 *Labels*: #Go #Backups